MarkPish/Psychic-Game/assets/README.md

     This project is my first attempt to create a guess the random letter computer game, known here as "The Psychic Game".

     Like many students of coding before me, there is a sense of horror when given new homework assignments.
-I found that this assignment was much more manageable, as simplistic as it is, by actually doing the pseudocoding in detail.....how do you eat an elephant?.....one bite at a time!
+I found that this assignment was much more manageable, as "simplistic" as it is, by actually doing the pseudocoding in detail.....how do you eat an elephant?.....one bite at a time!

     To begin with the game....
     Select a letter to see if your choice matches the computer's....remember:  you get 9 chances to win....